 The United States Department of Energy has announced that all U.S. Veterans will now be eligible to receive free gasoline for life.
 Reasons for the new incentive are twofold: to attract more recruits and to reward those who have served.

-“A staggering 40% of homeless men are veterans who need medical care.
-It’s a sad fact, but that doesn’t mean that we can’t give them gasoline instead of treatment.
-There’s no rule against that.”
+“A mere 40% of homeless people are veterans who need, but somehow can’t afford, medical care.
+But that doesn’t mean we can’t give ’em gasoline to sell,” Perry paused and took a deep huff from the bag.
+“There’s no rule against that.”

 Wiping blood from his nose, Perry continued “This will be a great way for Americans to fuel up at off-ramps and busy intersections, or for homeless vets to finally move the cars they’ve been living and sleeping in.
 They all have cars, right?” asked the wobbly, red-eyed Secretary of Energy.

 According to Perry, Americans who served will be given 200 gallons of gasoline per month to use as they please – causing stocks in companies like Exxon, Chevron, and ConocoPhillips to plummet in just 30 minutes.